 Indeed, this collaboration weaves together strategies of resilience supporting food justice work, environmental justice, economic justice, cultural sovereignty, decolonial land work, and repatriation.
 This community collaboration will create a replicable model for collectively owning local food systems so that other disenfranchised communities can learn strategic ways to collaborate with their local Native communities to return land to Native stewardship.

 Contributing to Ohlone land healing

-This project will be supported in part by the Shuumi Land Tax, a radical voluntary way for Bay Area residents to acknowledge the theft of Ohlone land and work to contribute to its healing.
+Sogorea Te Land Trust’s work is supported in part by the Shuumi Land Tax, a radical voluntary way for Bay Area residents to acknowledge the theft of Ohlone land and work to contribute to its healing.